liamgentile/LyricBox/README.md

 # LyricBox
 A neural network powered idea generator for artists with writer's block.

+You can find the web application here: https://lyric-box.herokuapp.com.

 Here is a link to a short presentation describing my project and process at a conceptual level: https://www.loom.com/share/87a8d7df933f40089cce8fb3e3341934